 In the same way as the new Olympic sports “speed-climbing”, “surfing”, “breakdance” and “skateboard” we might consider the power of MAZE-O as a marketing activity and as a new format for competition.
 Maybe MAZE-O is the easiest way to conduct an orienteering activity and maybe MAZE-O can be the short-cut for orienteering to take part in the Olympics.

 We have seen that many people already use MAZE-O for various purposes, such as technical training, fun competition, for marketing and promotion, for family activities or just as spontaneous activity.
 In USA you can run the National Championships in Night MAZE Orienteering.
 They are quite often using corn fields to implement the races.

 Imagine if we set up a MAZE-O on every main square in the world?
-Imagine the same maze and the same courses at the same time in major cities around the world, London, New York, Buenos Aires, Singapore, Sydney, Beijing, Moscow, Cairo, Paris, Stockholm and in small towns and villages as well.
+Imagine the same maze and the same courses at the same time in major cities around the world, London, New York, Buenos Aires, Singapore, Sydney, Beijing, Hong Kong, Cairo, Paris, Stockholm and in small towns and villages as well.

 What a challenge and what an event it will be!